olafstauffer/cookie-monitor/README.md

    os never fired - unfortunatelly this extension depends on it.

-Maybe I'm not using protractor/webdriver correctly or maybe there are bugs in those tools, but right now thats the situation.
+Maybe I'm not using protractor/webdriver correctly or maybe there are bugs in those tools, but right now thats the way it is.